Adebara123/KZG-Polynomial-commitment/README.md

 - Create a polynomial from a list of polynomial co-eff.
 - Commit to a polynomial.
-- Ope a commitment at any point of the polynomial.
+- Open a commitment at any point of the polynomial.
 - Verify a polynomial commitment proof of evaluation.